Bradylus/Minecraft/schematics/README.md

 variant.
 It requires only 2 hoppers but loses some items.
 Upgrading to one of the other two is pretty straightforward once you have the resources.

 The glass blocks can be replaced by top slabs.
 The white concrete can be replaced by any solid block.
 On the no-slime variants, if you ever find that the pistons get stuck in the extended position, break the topmost repeater (the one facing the long line of redstone on top), then place it back and set it to a 3 redstone ticks delay (right click twice).

 All variants work on the same principle:

 - power the pistons without them noticing, thus creating a [block update detector](https://minecraft.wiki/w/Tutorial:Block_update_detector) (also known as a BUD)
 - when a sugar cane plant grows before one of them, it gets updated and propagates the update to all the others (noticing at that point that they are powered)
 - finally, all pistons extend, breaking the sugar cane
 - the blob of redstone at the end of the farm resets the BUD

 This farm can be chunk-loaded with an ender pearl chunk loader.
 Just make sure that all of the sugar cane fits in the same chunk as the chunk loader.
 Some of the redstone will be just outside of the central chunk, but this will work just fine.

 ## Universal Crafter

 [Preview](https://endingcredits.github.io/litematic-viewer/?remote-url=https%3A%2F%2Fgithub.com%2FBradylus%2FMinecraft%2Fraw%2Frefs%2Fheads%2Fmain%2Fschematics%2FUniversal%2520Crafter%252012gt.litematic)

-This contraption crafts items at a rate of 12 game ticks/item (that's 2/3 hopper speed).
+This machine crafts items at a rate of 12 game ticks/item (2/3 hopper speed).

-TODO: how it's working, etc.

-TODO: This requires some setup before use.

-TODO: troubleshooting, and what to do on ingredient shortage.
+This is intended for the occasional crafting of a few stacks of items.
+I personally use two of them, one feeding the other when crafting things like dispensers (I just rebuild the hopper line between the two when needed).
+For bulk crafting, check the Storage Tech or TMC Catalogue Discord servers, you'll find machines that can craft millions of items per hour.

-It's theoretically possible to achieve hopper speed by using 5 sides of the crafter for input, but I don't feel like untangling the resulting noodle soup of droppers.
+With this kind of design, it's theoretically possible to achieve hopper speed by using 5 sides of the crafter for input, but I don't feel like untangling the resulting noodle soup of droppers.
+Parallel crafting is a much saner way to achieve higher speeds.

+### How this works

+Items are inserted one row at a time every 4 game ticks, which gives one crafted item every 12 game ticks.

+Items are inserted in a crafter from left to right, top to bottom.
+So the top left slot is 1st, the top center one is 2nd, and the middle right slot is 6th.

+For technical reasons, the item order of the input chests is top to bottom, then left to right: items in the 3rd chest will end up in the bottom left slot (slot 7), and items in the 8th chest will be inserted in the middle right slot (slot 6).
+The slot number (and a crude slot map) for each chest is indicated on the signs above them:

+     1    4    7    2    5    8    3    6    9
+    ■□□  □□□  □□□  □■□  □□□  □□□  □□■  □□□  □□□
+    □□□  ■□□  □□□  □□□  □■□  □□□  □□□  □□■  □□■
+    □□□  □□□  ■□□  □□□  □□□  □■□  □□□  □□□  □□□

+So again, chest 1 goes to slot 1, chest 2 to slot 4, 3 to 7, 4 to 2, and so on.

+### Building the machine

+This build is not directional, it can be mirrored and rotated as needed.
+As usual, concrete blocks can be replaced by any solid full block and glass by slabs (with some obvious exceptions).

+The top 3rd, 6th and 9th droppers (those checked by the comparators) must contain a single stackable item (signal strength no greater than 1).

+The dropper facing a composter below the top dropper line should contain a single non-compostable item (this is usually to prevent noisy clicks, although I'll admit that it's probably useless in this specific case).

+For the slot map on the signs that indicate the destination slots for the input chests, I used the unicode characters ■ (U+25A0) and □ (U+25A1).
+If you don't know how to enter these characters, just copy/paste from the example above.

+The item output barrel can be replaced by a dropper, but the last item in a batch would get stuck in it until the machine is reset to its initial state.
+For the purge barrel, I don't really see the point of replacing it, but it needs to be a powerable container (dropper/dispenser/barrel).

+### Setting up the machine

+Before crafting a new recipe:

+- Make sure that the machine is in its initial state: the top 3rd, 6th and 9th redstone lamps must be lit.
+If not, press Manual Advance (note block on the top left) until the proper lamps are lit
+- configure the crafter (just beneath the input chests); only disable slots as needed, no need to prefill the crafter
+- for each disabled slot in the crafter, turn off the corresponding torch in the back of the machine (this is to have the auto shut-off system ignore this slot)
+- insert the ingredients in the input chests
+- start the machine (note block on the bottom left)

+If the machine does not start, either some ingredients are missing or the disabled slot config in the back is wrong (all torches must be off once all ingredients have been added).

+Once a crafting batch is complete, the machine will stop in an invalid state.
+You will need to press Manual Advance once to put it back in its initial state (see below).

+### Troubleshooting

+The auto-shut off system is too slow to prevent insertion of a partial row of items.
+If all ingredients get consumed, the machine will just need to be reset manually to its initial state before the next batch of items.
+However, if it runs out of somw ingredients while crafting, the current item recipe will be invalid.
+To resume crafting in such a situation:

+- Flip the lever below the crafter to the "Purge position"
+- Press "Manual Advance" until the machine is in its initial state (3rd, 6th and 9th lamps lit)
+- Flip the lever below the crafter back to the "Normal Operation" position
+- Fill in the missing ingredients (the torches in the back of the machine will be lit for those slots)
+- Press start

+In the top row of redstone lamps, the ones that are lit indicate which slots should have been filled last.
+If the machine stops because of missing ingredients, you could just correct the corresponding row in the crafter, add the missing ingredients, advance manually a couple of times to check that everything works as expected before starting the machine again.
+The method descibed above are however more reliable.

+If you mess up while refilling, you may end up with multiple items stuck in the dropper lines, and the machine will need to be purged to work again:

+- remove all input items from the chests, hoppers, and the droppers that are fed by the hoppers)
+- flick the lever to the purge position
+- flick the lever at the very top of the machine to disable the auto-shut off
+- start the machine and let it run until no more items come in the purge barrel
+- reset both levers to their initial positions
+- manually reset the machine to its initial state (3rd, 6th and 9th lamp lit)